 - Weigh the same as most popular big game broadheads.

-- May be used in some areas to hunt small game such as ptarmigan, grouse, and snowshoe hares.
+- May be used for small game animals such as rabbits, squirrels, ptarmigan, and grouse.

 - Are flat instead of pointed and made from rubber, plastic, or steel.